Neos-codes/Battleship-Atomic/README.md

 - Diego Henriquez: Music/FX, Debug and Programming

-If i must redo this, surely the code be much more beautiful.
+If i must redo this, surely the code would be much more beautiful.